Skip to content

 20 Markets.
 Four Dimensions.
 Public Records Behind Every Score.

-RealClear reviewed active data-center applications, moratorium bills, council votes, opposition filings, water disclosures, and utility interconnection queues across 20 U.S. markets.
-From fragmented public records to a scored market-level triage view, not a parcel-specific site score.
-Data Center Watch has publicly documented more than $64 billion in blocked or delayed projects; the index turns that kind of market signal into a sourced triage view.
+RealClear reviewed active data-center applications, moratorium bills, council votes, opposition filings, water disclosures, and utility interconnection queues across 20 U.S. markets — and scored each market for triage.
+This is market-level triage, not a parcel-specific site score.
+Data Center Watch counted at least 75 data-center projects worth roughly $130 billion blocked or delayed by local opposition in Q1 2026 alone; this index turns that market signal into a sourced, scored view.
 The gap between the lowest score (2) and the highest (88) is the difference between a court injunction and a short administrative permit path.

 • All 10 Hardest markets have a Worsening trajectory.
 Not one is stabilizing.